michaelnotjackson/youtube_playlist/README.md

 3) Ability to skip to the desired video in queue
 4) <s>Integration with donationalerts linked media</s>

-Integration with dontaionalerts api discard because of extremely poor written API docs
+Integration with dontaionalerts api was discarded because of extremely poor written API docs.

 ## Architecture